HackYourFuture/hackyourfuture.github.io/content/en/apply/apply-content.md

 ## We teach motivated refugees who want to start a career in web development.
 No technical background required.
-Our six-month program begins every two months.
+Our seven-month program begins every two months.

 ### Requirements